material-components/material-components-android/docs/components/AppBarLayout.md

 other views in the `AppBarLayout`.
 This ensures that they are able to exit at the top of the screen, leaving behind fixed, or pinned, elements.

+### Lift On Scroll

+Top App Bars can also be fixed in place and positioned at the same elevation as content.
+Upon scroll, they can increase elevation and let content scroll behind them.
+This design pattern is called "Lift On Scroll" and can be implemented by setting `app:liftOnScroll="true"` on your `AppBarLayout`.

+Note: the `liftOnScroll` attribute requires that you apply the `@string/appbar_scrolling_view_behavior` `layout_behavior` to your scrolling view (e.g., `NestedScrollView`, `RecyclerView`, etc.).

 ## Related Concepts

 The Top App Bar is a way of referencing a specific type of *Toolbar*.
 It's not a